Twitter no longer using "official" check marks. "I killed it," Elon Musk says.

 For a few hours on Friday morning, various accounts appeared with an "official" designation.
 Media sites like The Associated Press, The New York Times, The Washington Post and The Wall Street Journal received an official designation, as did companies like Nike, Apple and Coca-Cola, along with the musician Taylor Swift, CBS Bay Area reported.

-The two-checkmark system was designed to replace Twitter's current "blue checks," which signify an account's authenticity.
-They're intended to note that an account is verified, or that it really belongs to the person it claims to be; however, most Twitter users understand the checks to be an indicator of importance or influence.
+The two-tiered check mark system was designed to replace Twitter's current "blue checks," which signify an account's authenticity.
+They're intended to note that an account is verified, or that it really belongs to the person it claims to be.
+However, most Twitter users understand the blue check marks to be an indicator of importance or influence.

-Musk said he changed his mind about the two-checkmark system after deciding it wouldn't solve Twitter's problem of a duel-class system of speech.
+Musk said he changed his mind about having the two check marks after deciding it wouldn't solve Twitter's problem of a dual-class system.

 "Apart from it being an aesthetic nightmare when looking at the Twitter feed... it was simply another way of creating a two-class system.
 It wasn't addressing the core problem, [that] there were too many entities that were considered 'official,'" he said on a conference call with advertisers on Wednesday.